 This confusion doesn't just result in a few extra yawns, it disturbs our hormonal balances.
 This can, in turn, result in measured increases in obesity rates, sleep disorders, diabetes, and can even lead to mental health issues.
 Productivity can also suffer.

 "There is already evidence that students who have to go to school at 7:30 a.m. perform worse than matched peers who start at 8:30 a.m. because (it is thought) they are fighting their circadian rhythm," explained Gari Clifford, an expert on sleep disorders at Emory University in Atlanta.
 "Rather than forcing everyone to get up earlier, it may make more sense to make everyone get up later."

-Furthermore, a 2015 study found that unhealthy people tend to struggle to transition into daylight saving time more than healthy people do, suggesting that adjusting to the change expends our fitness on some level.
+Furthermore, a study in the International Journal of Obesity found that unhealthy people tend to struggle to transition into daylight saving time more than healthy people do, suggesting that adjusting to the change expends our fitness on some level.

 Let's all ride the same train

 So what's the solution?
 According to a pair of researchers, economist Steve Hanke and astrophysicist Richard Conn, it might help to simply get rid of time zones altogether and put everyone in the world on the same time.

 "As for daily life, nothing would change very much, except one big thing.
 Everyone in the world would be reading the same time on their watches at the same moment," explained Hanke.
 "So, if sunrise was at 6 a.m. in Atlanta on Eastern Standard Time, it would change to 11 a.m.
 GMT.
 So, people in Atlanta who normally rise at 6 a.m. would rise at 11 under this hypothetical."